geoffder/dometyl-keyboard/README.md

    export and `.stl` using the OpenSCAD cli.
 You can also pass your generated `Case.t` to tent and bottom plate generation functions while you're there and write those to `.scad` as well.
-2. Make a new `.ml` file in the [boards library](dometyl/lib/boards), or modify and existing one to suit your preferences / fit your hand.
+2. Make a new `.ml` file in the [boards library](dometyl/lib/boards), maybe starting with a copy of and existing one and and modifying it to suit your preferences / fit your hand.
 3. Generate scads/stls by running `dune exec dometyl` from the [dometyl](dometyl) project folder.
 Files will be output to the [things](things) directory.
    Alteratively, if you have/install `fswatch` (cross-platform) or `inotify`